Rappsilber-Laboratory/XiSearch/README.md

 If there is more than one peaklist to be searched, the .mgf files can either be zipped together and the zip file be given as the option of --peaks= or several --peaks= options can be given.

 Multiple fasta files can be given, by providing  a --fasta= argument per fasta file.

+Relative paths pointing to files in the current directory have to be preceded by ./

 For HPC jobs, the directory "HPC scripts" contains an example SLURM submission scripts for single searches ("jobscript_example.sh").
 Make sure to edit the number of threads in the xiSEARCH config file to match what is requested in the job file.